Financing for the KuB uncertain! Support us with a regular donation!

 Dear friends of the KuB,

 As you are certainly aware, we at the Kontakt- und Beratungsstelle für Flüchtlinge und Migrant_innen e.V.
-(KuB) have provided assistance to refugees and migrants from around the world since 1983.
-It is important to us that we are able to provide consultation to people regardless of their residence status.
+(KuB) have supported refugees and migrants from around the world since 1983.
+It is important to us that we are able to provide advice and support to people regardless of their residence status.

 We hope to achieve financing for the KuB that is independent from political majorities and project-based funding so that we can offer long-term support to refugees and migrants in difficult situations.
 To achieve this goal, we hope to establish a group of benefactors with likeminded individuals who will support us with a fixed, monthly donation.